 In April 2017, the prepayment price cap came into force, limiting the amount that suppliers can charge their prepayment customers.
 These customers tend to be unable to access the cheapest deals and are also more likely to be in vulnerable circumstances.

 The cheapest prepayment tariffs available in the market have remained below the average SVT for a prepayment customer following the introduction of the prepayment price cap.
-This differential between the average SVT and the cheapest prepayment tariff has remained at £189 between May and June 2019.
+This differential between the average SVT and the cheapest prepayment tariff remained at £189 between July and August 2019.

 On 1 April 2019, the level of the prepayment price cap increased from £1,136 to £1,242 for a dual fuel customer who uses a typical amount of energy.
 This increase was mainly due to higher wholesale energy costs and network costs..
 For more information on the latest updates, see our chart Breakdown of the prepayment price cap.